arda-guler/orbitSim3D/docs/time_accel_dilemma.md

 It's basically the Riemann sum problem described above, especially with the vehicle orientation while using dynamic-orientation maneuvers.
 If you need to make a 3.88 second long mid-course correction burn, use a delta_t <= 0.02 to get a proper amount of precision.

 The simulation, by default, decreases delta_t to 1 second prior to any maneuvers if the delta_t is larger than 1 before the maneuver starts.
+(You can change this behaviour by modifying the configuration file.)